 Corporate partner, Jamie Hamilton, who led the Fladgate team, commented: “Fladgate drew on the expertise of its specialist teams and on its international network to enable a smooth completion of a complex cross-border transaction.
 We are immensely proud to have been involved in what we hope will be a groundbreaking venture in terms of revolutionising the way in which the world grows food.”

 Commercial/IP partner, Eddie Powell said: “80 Acres, Priva and Ocado bring highly relevant and complementary expertise and IP to this collaboration.
 Negotiating a way to ensure that these contributions fit within the context of the parties’ other business activities has been a fascinating challenge and we are delighted to have helped Ocado to find a solution”.

-Eddie and Jamie were supported by competition partner Alex Haffner, finance partner Luke Morris, tax partner Hamilton Forrest, commercial associate Muhammed Bhaimohmed and corporate associates Liam Bracken and Alex Taylor.
+Eddie and Jamie were supported by competition partner Alex Haffner, finance partner Luke Morris, and tax partner Hamilton Forrest.
 The Amsterdam law firm Orange Clover advised Ocado in respect of Netherlands law aspects, led by Pien Van Veersen and Sierd Spithoven.

 The transaction also involved substantial input from Ocado’s in-house team, in particular Lucy Wojcik, Head of IP and Jonathan Wiseman, Deputy General Counsel.

 Given that most high-profile competition law actions tend to involve the decisions of large-scale re...Read more